About Me

 My research

 My research interests broadly lie in logic, automata theory, infinite games, reactive synthesis, and formal verification.
-I am also interested in verification and synthesis in privacy-preserving settings.
+In general, I am motivated by questions arising from verification and synthesis of reactive systems.
+Recently, I have also been working on verification and synthesis in privacy-preserving settings.

 My PhD dissertation is about algorithms for parity and Rabin games.
 In particular, I have worked on algorithms for parity games and Rabin games.
 Algorithms for solving such games are of both theoretical interest and also form the algorithmic backbone of many problems in verification and synthesis.